fpereiro/astack/readme.md

 ### Parallel execution

-`a.cond` is the function that provides parallel asynchronous execution.
+`a.fork` is the function that provides parallel asynchronous execution.
 It is variadic, so we'll determine its arguments below.

 ```javascript
    a.fork = function () {